-13.89 Education, Training and Development.
+13.9 Education, Training and Development.

 The City will provide internal and external training programs on a wide variety of subjects.
 Employee participation will be based on subject matter relevance to job requirements, budgetary constraints and workload demands.
 Any Training programs that employees are directed or authorized to participate by their department will be fully paid for by that department.
 Costs paid by the City include tuition, registration fees, related materials, and mileage/meal reimbursement if the training is not located on City premises.
-Tuition or registration and other related costs will be paid by the City at one-hundred percent (100%) in accordance with City directives HR-21 and Finance-08.

-13.910 Certification, Certification Training and Special Certifications
+13.10 Certification, Certification Training and Special Certifications

-(a) Certification dues or fees required of employees in their specialized fields of work will be reimbursed by the City at the actual costs.
+- (a) Certification dues or fees required of employees in their specialized fields of work will be reimbursed by the City at the actual costs.
 Pre-approved training(s) to maintain a job related certification will be paid at 100 percent by the City.
-The City will pay for two attempts at passing the test.

-(b) The City will offer a one time add pay off the salary line for employees who receive State certification for Water, Wastewater, Water Distribution, or CWEA.
+The City will pay for two attempts at passing the test. - (b) The City will offer a one time add pay off the salary line for employees who receive State certification for water, wastewater, distribution, or CWEA.
 All employees are eligible to obtain certification in Water and Wastewater.